 He explained that diversity in the industry and other issues need to be addressed by the Cannabis Regulatory Commission.
 The legislature doesn’t need to address that.
 Advocating for program funding will be part of the state’s usual budget fight.
 Those fights have been very contentious in recent years.
 A deal is usually reached at the 11th hour to keep the state operating.

 “Our work is not over even when this bill enacted,” Caruso said.

 “We’ll have to feel our way through this,” Burzichelli said.
 He noted the cannabis referendum is going into effect in 16 days on January 1st, New Year’s Day.

-It was the last hearing cannabis legalization has to go through before the final vote scheduled in both chambers for Thursday.
+It was the last hearing New Jersey weed legalization has to go through.
+Thursday’s final vote is scheduled in both chambers.
 However, a blizzard tomorrow might necessitate a change in plans.